I have a confession to make.

 I’m going to make a couple assumptions:

-- Your tribe is there because they have liked what you have to say.
+- Your community is there because they have liked what you have to say.

 - You share your everything because, you know, karma.

-- Your tribe is built on trust and respect.
+- Your community is built on trust and respect.

-If these things are true, then don’t worry about your tribe.
+If these things are true, then don’t worry about your community.
 Talk to them.
 Let them know what’s going on.
 They’ll be on board.

 What To Do Right Now